cultuurnet/apidocs/projects/widgets/docs/templates.md

 * ✅ Suitable when you want to configure a searchable agenda with UiTPAS events
 * ❌ Not suitable when the scope of your agenda does not contain UiTPAS events
 * ❌ Not recommended if you have a very limited amount of (visual) space on your website page to integrate the widget.
 We recommnend using the [tips template](#tips) instead

+If you pick an UiTPAS en Paspartoe template, you can directly start configuring the different blocks inside your UiTPAS agenda ([search box](./configuration/search-box.md), [search results](./configuration/search-box.md) or [facets](./configuration/search-box.md)).